milewire/pLTE-band41-RCA/README.md

 - `NEXT_PUBLIC_API_URL` must include `https://` protocol
 - `CORS_ORIGINS` should not have trailing slashes
 - Frontend must be rebuilt after changing `NEXT_PUBLIC_API_URL` (Next.js embeds it at build time)

+## Mobile Responsiveness

+The application is fully optimized for mobile devices with:

+- **Responsive Navigation**: Hamburger menu on mobile, full navigation on desktop
+- **Touch-Friendly Interface**: All buttons and interactive elements meet the 44px minimum touch target size
+- **Adaptive Layouts**:
+  - Single column layouts on mobile
+  - Multi-column grids on tablets and desktops
+  - Responsive typography (smaller on mobile, larger on desktop)
+- **Mobile-Optimized Charts**: Charts automatically resize and adjust for smaller screens
+- **Viewport Configuration**: Proper meta tags for mobile rendering
+- **Responsive Padding**: Appropriate spacing on all screen sizes

+The application works seamlessly on:
+- 📱 Mobile phones (320px and up)
+- 📱 Tablets (768px and up)
+- 💻 Desktops (1024px and up)
+- 🖥️ Large screens (1280px and up)

 ## License